Level Mountain: Bimodal stratovolcano stage

-After the basal shield volcano was constructed, several vents produced peralkaline, metaluminous, supersaturated and undersaturated lavas.
+A second stage of volcanic activity 7.1 to 5.3 million years ago produced peralkaline, metaluminous, supersaturated and undersaturated lavas from several vents.
 This tremendous variation in the erupted magmas and influence of adjacent vents gave rise to a high and voluminous bimodal stratovolcano located centrally atop the shield.
-Mapping indicates that the headwaters of Kakuchuya Creek were the site of this large stratovolcano and that it grew greater than 2500 m in elevation.
+Mapping indicates the headwaters of Kakuchuya Creek were the site of this large stratovolcano and that it grew greater than 2500 m in elevation.
 Volcanic rocks of felsic composition, notably peralkaline trachyte and comendite, were the main products comprising this structure, forming more than 80% of its volume.
 Explosive eruptions during this stage of activity deposited basalt agglomerates, ash fall and ash flow tuffs.
 Peralkaline felsic lava flows reached 7 km long and 3 to 8 m thick.
 The eruptive products of the bimodal stratovolcano stage were deposited over a timespan of 1.8 million years and cover an area roughly 20 km long and 20 km wide.